OLIMEX/OLINUXINO/SOFTWARE/A13/A13-build/README.md

   load mmc 0:1 0x42000000 uImage || load mmc 0:1 0x42000000 boot/uImage
   bootm 0x42000000

-convert boot.cmd in boot.scr with the next command
+Convert boot.cmd in boot.scr with the next command

   mkimage -C none -A arm -T script -d boot.cmd boot.scr

 The result should be a new boot.scr file that you have to copy to the first SD card partitition(where uImage and script.bin file are located).

-== Building kernel sources for A13-OLinuXino
+## Building kernel sources for A13-OLinuXino

 Kernel sources for A13 are available on GitHub.
 Note that the following building is made with the revision below: